swiftlang/swift-evolution/proposals/testing/NNNN-polling-confirmations.md

 10 minutes, then the test will poll for approximately that long, so long as the polling body keeps returning true.

+Additionally, polling should not be used to wait out long delays in implementation code.
+If there is a 0.5 second delay in the implementation code, then a 1-second polling confirmation will exhaust at least half of its polling attempts just waiting out that long delay.
+In high-load environments such as CI systems or systems running in virtual machines, that 0.5 second delay can often last longer than the amount of time spent polling, resulting in unstable tests.
+To address this, developers should either write the implementation code to use an injected clock, allowing for the test to inject a clock where the delay can be noted but otherwise skipped.
+Polling can then be attempted to wait for any minor delays in task or runloop scheduling.
+Alternatively, if injecting a clock is infeasible, then the test itself should wait at least as long as the delay before starting polling.
+Using an injected clock will entirely mitigate this concern and is the approach developers should prefer, while adding delays to the test will only reduce the rate of instability to a manageable level, but may not entirely eliminate it.

 Despite all this, we think that polling is an extremely valuable tool, and is worth adding to the Testing library.